-- 1. Meet minimum cumulative grade point average of 2.0 and departmental GPA requirements. - 2.
-Earn 64 total credit hours to include those courses specified by the student's major. - 3.
-Earn a grade of C or higher in general education, major, minor, required related courses. - Successfully complete departmental requirements for comprehensive exams. - 5.
+- 1. Meet minimum cumulative grade point average of 2.0 and departmental GPA requirements. - Earn 64 total credit hours to include those courses specified by the student's major. - 3.
+Earn a grade of C or higher in general education, major, minor, required related courses. - 4.
+Successfully complete departmental requirements for comprehensive exams. - 5.
 Earn 16 of the final 20 required credit hours in residence at Mount Marty University. - 6.
 Earn at least 8 credit hours in the major area in residence. - 7.
 Earn one half the hours required for a minor in residence (if applicable). - 8.
 Successfully complete general education course requirements as outlined below. - 9.
 Other requirements may be specified by major department. - 10.
-Exceptions to these requirements must be approved by the department involved and the Dean of Faculty.
+Exceptions to these requirements must be approved by the department involved and the Dean.
 Residence credit does not include credit received through portfolio assessment or by challenge examination.
 Credits earned through internships, student teaching, practicums or any other off-campus programs specifically designed by departments to fulfill requirements for graduation are counted as residence credits.

-6 credits Art, Liter ature, Music, Theatre or Modern I Languages ---------------------- ----------------------- ------------- -----------

-(minimum of two disciplines)

-3 credits ENG-103, Composition I: The Essay

-3 credits ENG-104, Composition II: Critical Writing

-3 credits HIS-106.
-Ancient and Medieval World Cultures or

-HIS-107, 16th to 18th Century World Cultures or

-$HIS\mbox{-}108,\,19\mbox{th}$ to $20\mbox{th}$ Century World Cultures or

-HIS-228, U.S. History & Government or HIS-229, U.S. History Since 1877

-3 credits MTH-125, Elementary Applications in Mathematics (or higher)
+6 credits Art, Literature, Music, Theatre or Modern Languages (minimum of two disciplines) 3 credits ENG-103 Composition I: The Essay 3 credits ENG-104 Composition II: Critical Writing 3 credits HIS-106 HIS-107 HIS-108 HIS-228 HIS-229 Ancient and Medieval World Cultures or 16th to 18th Century World Cultures or 19th to 20th Century World Cultures or U.S. History & Government or U.S. History Since 1877 3 credits MTH-125 Elementary Applications in Mathematics (or higher)

 4 credits Natural Science Lab Course

-1 credit PED-101, Life Long Wellness
+1 credit PED-101 Life Long Wellness

-3 credits BLI-101, Benedictine Leadership I
+3 credits BLI-101 Benedictine Leadership I

-3 credits PSY-101, Introduction to Psychology or

-PSY-165, Lifespan Development or SOC-100, Introduction to Sociology or
+3 credits PSY-101 PSY-165 SOC-100 SOC-230 SOC/EDN-377 Introduction to Psychology or Lifespan Development or Introduction to Sociology or Social Problems or Human Relations Skills

-SOC-225, Foundations of Human Relations or

-SOC/EDN-377, Human Relations Skills

-3 credits STH-130, Speech Communications
+3 credits STH-130 Speech Communications

 20 hours Service to the Human Community